CruxConnect/crux-docs/_product_supplier/catalog_add_item.md

 mpn
 : (string) Manufacturer Part Number (MPN) is an identifier given to a part by the manufacturer.
 This number may be used to identify products such as car parts or computer parts that generally have sofisticated systems and readily available software for product management.

+#### Cost Range Object:

+min
+: (number) The Minimum price for one of the SKUs or Item-variants

+max
+: (number) The Maximum price for one of the SKUs or Item-variants

+#### Minimum Advertized Price Range Object:

+min
+: (number) The Minimum MAP for one of the SKUs or Item-variants

+max
+: (number) The Maximum MAP for one of the SKUs or Item-variants

+Manufacturer's Suggested Retail Price (MSRP) Range Object:

+min
+: (number) The Minimum MSRP for one of the SKUs or Item-variants

+max
+: (number) The Maximum MSRP for one of the SKUs or Item-variants

+#### Item Product Images Object:

+uuid
+: (string) The Universal Unique Identifier for the Item Product Image

+url
+: (string) The URL for the Item Product Image

+width
+: (number) The Image Width in pixels for the Item Product Image

+height
+: (number) The Image Height in pixels for the Item Product Image

 | Code | Name                   | Meaning                                                                      |
 |------|-------------------------------------------------------------------------------------------------------|
 | 200  | OK                     | The API call was received and response is provided                           |